H. Bruce Franklin: Science fiction

-Franklin has a lifelong passion for science fiction and has been a guest curator on topics about Star Trek and Star Wars.
+Franklin had a lifelong passion for science fiction and has been a guest curator on topics about Star Trek and Star Wars.
 His book War Stars was cited by leftist philosopher and linguist Noam Chomsky, who bemoaned the prevalence of a recurring theme in popular literature that "we're about to face destruction from some terrible, awesome enemy."
 Franklin's research explored America's fascination with superweapons.
 He argued in War Stars: The Superweapon and the American Imagination that popular American books and novels in preceding decades and centuries, which dealt with the themes of superweapons, may have helped to shape national thinking on this subject.
 When the movie Independence Day appeared in 1996, Franklin said "Fundamental to the historical experience of [American] culture are alien invaders who came armed with a superior technology and wiped out the culture that was here."
 His book Future Perfect: American Science Fiction of the Nineteenth Century (1966) identified American authors including Washington Irving, Edgar Allan Poe, Nathaniel Hawthorne and Herman Melville as pioneers of this genre who wrote science fiction, contrary to popular understanding.
 His Robert A. Heinlein: America as Science Fiction won the Eaton Award in 1981, and contributed to Franklin receiving the Pilgrim Award for lifetime scholarship in 1983.
-In his 1988 War Stars: The Superweapon and the American Imagination,selected by Choice as the Outstanding Academic Book of 1989, Franklin turned his interest in science fiction to an examination of the American fascination with superweapons.
+In his 1988 War Stars: The Superweapon and the American Imagination selected by Choice as the Outstanding Academic Book of 1989, Franklin turned his interest in science fiction to an examination of the American fascination with superweapons.
 His book presents a view that, ironically, from Robert Fulton's submarine Nautilus in the 18th century to the death-dealing weaponry of the late 20th century, superweapons ostensibly designed to end war have proved capable of exterminating the human species.
 The expanded 2008 edition explores how this cultural history led to the seemingly permanent state of warfare of the 21st century.
 War Stars is informed by Franklin's own earlier experience as a navigator and intelligence officer in the Strategic Air Command.
 In 1990 he was named the Distinguished Scholar for the International Association for the Fantastic in the Arts.
 In 1991, he was Guest Curator for the Star Trek and the Sixties exhibit at the National Air and Space Museum of the Smithsonian Institution; this show subsequently traveled to the Hayden Planetarium.